barebox/barebox/Documentation/devel/project-ideas.rst

 Skills: C, low-level affinity.
 Difficulty: Medium

-While Linux and Linux userspace can be quite generic with respect to the hardware it runs on, the bucket needs to stop somewhere: barebox needs detailed knowledge of the hardware to initialize it and to pass this along information to Linux.
+While Linux and Linux userspace can be quite generic with respect to the hardware it runs on, the buck needs to stop somewhere: barebox needs detailed knowledge of the hardware to initialize it and to pass this information along to Linux.
 In this project, familiarity with barebox and a new unsupported SoC will be established with the goal of porting barebox to run on it.
 Prospective developers can suggest suitable hardware (boards/SoCs) they are interested in.
 Preference is for